US investigating possible air bag failures in GM vehicles

 The National Highway Traffic Safety Administration says the probe covers nearly 750,000 Chevrolet, Cadillac and GMC vehicles from the 2020 and 2021 model years.
 Most are full-size pickup trucks and SUVs.

 The agency says in documents posted Tuesday on its website that it has 15 complaints of air bag malfunctions, including six crashes with eight reported injuries.
-It also has eight field reports.
+“Six crash incidents have significant frontal collision damage where driver frontal air bags failed to deploy,” the agency documents said.
+NHTSA said it also has eight field reports about the problem.

 It says that GM issued a service bulletin to dealers about the problem in March, but there hasn't been a recall.
 The bulletin says rust particles can accumulate on a driver's air bag connection terminal.
 That can cause the air bag malfunction light to come on, and could stop the air bags from inflating.